 Quaternary disinfectant contains ammonium compounds that are often used in detergents or other chemical disinfectants to eliminate harmful pathogens like fungi, amoebas, mold, a variety of microbes and some strains of viruses.
 They are ideal for infection-control when used in dentist or physician’s offices, clinics, waiting rooms, and hard nonporous surfaces.
 Quaternary disinfectants are often a top choice for many healthcare facilities because every cleaning solution is approved by the Environmental Protection Agency (EPA).
 However, due to their popular use, bacterial resistance to quats has increased in recent years.
 Because of this, it’s important for any healthcare facility to remain informed and in compliance with updates in the efficacy of certain cleaning products.

 Sporicidal disinfectant is a powerful disinfectant that works to eliminate endospores and endospore-forming bacteria that can lead to the rapid and dangerous spread of infection.
 These are best used for terminal cleaning in high risk environments like surgical centers or operating rooms.
 It is imperative in these types of environments for cleaning crews to be extremely cautious and stick to proper cleaning techniques to prevent cross-contamination.
 Always refer to the product manufacturer’s instructions when using sporicidal disinfectant products.

-ServiceMaster Elite Cleaning Services offers the highest quality in healthcare cleaning services in New Orleans.
+ServiceMaster Elite Cleaning Services offers the highest quality in healthcare cleaning services in Southern Louisiana.
 You can rest assured that our team knows the latest in health code standard requirements and can provide up to date and professional service.
 Contact us online or give us a call at (800) 932 – 9940.